Marie Skłodowska Curie Actions Doctoral Networks

 Types of grants

-‘Standard’ DNs – each beneficiary recruits at least one ESR who is largely based at that organisation throughout the project, with joint activities and secondments to maximise the training opportunities to each ESR.
+‘Standard’ DNs – each beneficiary recruits at least one Doctoral Network who is largely based at that organisation throughout the project, with joint activities and secondments to maximise the training opportunities to each DC.

-Industrial Doctorates – Consortia are made up of a mixture of academic and non-academic organisations and ESRs spent at least 50% of their recruited period at a non-academic partner.
+Industrial Doctorates – Consortia are made up of a mixture of academic and non-academic organisations and DCs spent at least 50% of their recruited period at a non-academic partner.
+If you want to take part in an Industrial Doctorate application, please contact the EU Team as there are some additional conditions to consider prior to submission.

 Joint Doctorates – Consortia award joint PhDs; Imperial does not participate in this scheme.